Teaching

 • German (approx. 4 hours with subject teachers)

-• Mathematics (approx. 2 hours with subject teachers)
+• Mathematics (approx. 2-4 hours with subject teachers or class Erzieher*in in Years 1 to 4)

 • Social Science, Years 1 to 4 (the majority of lessons with class Erzieher*in)

-• Science, Years 5 and 6 (the majority of lessons with class Erzieher*in or subject teacher)
+• Science, Years 5 and 6 (the majority of lessons with subject teacher or class Erzieher*in

-• Music, Years 1 to 10 (most of the lessons with class Erzieher*in or subject teacher)
+• Music, Years 1 to 10 (most of the lessons with class Erzieher*in in Year 1 to 4 or subject teacher)

 • Art, Years 1 to 6 (the majority of lessons with class Erzieher*in)